Stay local and keep Wales safe

 How can I reduce my risk of catching or spreading coronavirus?

-You should try to leave your house as little as you possible can.
-When you do leave your house, you need to stay at least 2 metres away from other people (except members of your own household) and not be outside for very long.
+When you leave your house, you need to stay at least 2 metres away from other people (except members of your own household).

 I have existing medical needs and upcoming appointments.
 What should I do?